 At one point I had the feeling I was a roadrunner from Looney Tunes and I started to look out for the coyote…

 Port Hedland is a known huge iron mine town with a population of 16000 people.
 It is a very industrial place and accommodation and house prices are the biggest in Australia.

 We did not like it as it either does not have many tourist attractions.
 There are many cars on the road, and every second of them is a road train.

 Everything is covered with a layer of red dust.
 We could only get a tent site at the caravan park as the mine workers live in caravans and everything is constantly booked out.

 We managed to convince the man at the reception that our trailer was a tent size and he put us on a tiny spot right next to the playground with a nice view of the river and the city.

 Accommodation prices in Port Hedland are also like in a good resort, but this is due to high wages in the mining industry.
 We used our afternoon to do the shopping and washing.
 Tomorrow we are on the road again.
 This time, for a change, we will bounce off the coast for a while.

 FAQ (Frequently Asked Questions)

-Pardoo Station is located 150 km west from 80 Mile Beach Caravan Park and 200 km before Port Hedland.
-The station is a 200000 hectare working cattle properly and also offers a big caravan park with reasonable rates.
+Pardoo Station is located 150 km west of 80 Mile Beach Caravan Park and 200 km before Port Hedland.
+The station is a 200000-hectare working cattle properly and also offers a big caravan park with reasonable rates.

 They have well maintained 4WD tracks that take you to and along the coastline.
 At Pardoo Station you can experience great fishing and bird watching